quiltdata/benchling-packager/Install.md

 1. Under `Resources` tab of CloudFormation stack find `BenchlingClientSecret` and click on its Physical ID.
 2. Click `Retrieve secret value` and then `Set secret value`.
-3. Enter client Secret from settings of app generated at step 2.
+3. Enter as plaintext value the Client Secret from the app generated at step 2.

 ### 5. Create/update Entry schema